-Our Nominations and Governance Committee consists of three members, Mr. Innes (Chair) and Drs.
-Barnes and Futcher, each of whom has been determined to be an independent director under the applicable rules of the NYSE American.
+Our Nominations and Governance Committee consists of three members, Dr. Futcher (Chair), Ms. Nguyen and Mr. Innes, each of whom has been determined to be an independent director under the NYSE American Company Guide.

 The Nominations and Governance Committee is responsible for, among other things: